TSAI-CHEN-YU/tku-stat-608650213/README.md

 ### PubMed

-The .txt files in the PubMed folder are obtained from the [pubTator API](https://www.ncbi.nlm.nih.gov/research/pubtator/api.html) and contain PMID, abstract titles, abstract content, and the entities included in them.
+The `PubMed/Pubtator_all_result.txt` file is obtained from the [pubTator API](https://www.ncbi.nlm.nih.gov/research/pubtator/api.html) and contain PMID, abstract titles, abstract content, and the entities included in them.
 The data covers the period from January 1, 1946, to January 1, 2021.